MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-default.md

 This version of the default policy is from July 31, 2017.

-This default policy is created when the Azure Rights Management service is activated, which is the case for new tenants starting February 2018.
-For more information, see the blog post announcement [Improvements to the protection stack in Azure Information Protection](https://cloudblogs.microsoft.com/enterprisemobility/2018/03/08/improvements-to-the-protection-stack-in-azure-information-protection).
+This version of the default policy is created from the date stated when the Azure Rights Management protection service is already activated.

-This default policy is also created if you have manually [activated the service](activate-service.md) before the policy was created.
+For [new tenants starting February 2018](https://cloudblogs.microsoft.com/enterprisemobility/2018/03/08/improvements-to-the-protection-stack-in-azure-information-protection), this protection service is automatically activated.
+Or, You might have [manually [activated](activate-service.md) the service.

-If the service was not activated, the default policy does not configure protection for the following sublabels:
+If the protection service is not activated at the time this version of the default policy is created, the following sublabels are not  configured to apply protection:

 - **Confidential \ All Employees**